alphacep/vosk-space/adaptation.md

 4. Compile the graph
 5. Replace graph inside the model

-For more detailed guide see [this post](https://chrisearch.wordpress.com/2017/03/11/speech-recognition-using-kaldi-extending-and-using-the-aspire-model/).
+For more detailed guide see [full guide on Vosk model graph adaptation](lm).

-You can also download daanzu setup for the model update <https://alphacephei.com/vosk/models/vosk-model-en-us-daanzu-20200905-train.zip>.

-Unfortunately the process is not fully automated yet, you have to figure out details yourself.

 ## Adapting the acoustic model with finetuning